 After identifying the need to get younger students involved in oracy, Jacinda initiated the Poetry Recitation Contest.
-Not having any other event like this at the time, she spoke to ESU about it and was invited to become part of the team in 2012.
+Not having any other event like this at the time, she spoke to ESU and was invited to become part of the team in 2012.
 She has helped coordinate the contest ever since.

 IT and Innovations Advisor

 Jose Miguel grew up in Santiago, Chile and studied at the Andrée English School.
-After completing a degree in Computer Science Engineering from the Universidad de Chile, he earned a master’s in Innovation and MBA at the Universidad Adolfo Ibañez.
+After completing a Degree in Computer Science Engineering from the Universidad de Chile, he earned a Master’s in Innovation and MBA at the Universidad Adolfo Ibañez.
 When not dealing with computers, he is a self-taught guitar and piano player who also loves chess.

 Over the years, Jose Miguel has developed a career around technology and innovation, having held positions as Chief Information Officer, Innovation Director, and Product Manager for organisations like Entel, Enaex, Abastible, IBM, and VTR.
 Jose Miguel has also taken on the role of entrepreneur and started two companies as well as participated in entrepreneurship programs for Corfo and Startup Chile.
 Since 2009, he has taught Innovation, Entrepreneurship, and Strategy.